Tuvayhun - Full Score

 - Duration: 80 minutes

-- Instrumentation: Flute, hammered dulcimer/cimbalom (or guitar), harp, percussion (2 players), and strings (6 players if amplified)
+- Instrumentation: Flute, hammered dulcimer/cimbalom, harp, percussion (2 players), and string orchestra.

 Our world is a wondrous place; but it is also a deeply troubled place, in need of messages of inclusion, trust, kindness, compassion, humanity, and mutual respect.
 The texts for this work act as poetic responses to the verses in the traditional Beatitudes from Jesus’ Sermon on the Mount.
 The poet has taken each of Jesus’ blessings (Tuvayhun in Aramaic) and crafted a text as if to say, “Yes, and…” These new texts illustrate how that blessing applies in the real world.
 It seems as though Jesus’ words two millennia ago still resonate, and the types of people he sought to comfort with his blessings are still in need of blessing, and the societal shortcomings he drew attention to then are still challenging us today.